 Alberta is divided into 87 different constituencies.
 The candidate who wins the most number of votes in each constituency becomes the Member of the Legislative Assembly (MLA) for that district.
 Key positions that make up the Alberta Government are:

 The Premier of Alberta is the head of government for the province.
 When elected, the Premier represents the leader of the party who wins the majority vote throughout all ridings.

 Jason Kenney was sworn in as Alberta's 18th Premier on April 30, 2019.
 He led his party to an election victory with 55% of the popular vote in a campaign focused on economic growth and advocating a fair deal for Alberta in the Canadian federation.

 The 2017-2021 Calgary City Council was sworn in on October 23, 2017.
 Calgary City Council consists of the Mayor of Calgary, Naheed Nenshi and 14 Councillors representing separate divisions or districts, called wards.

 The current members of Calgary City Council broken down by ward are:

 For more information about Calgary City Council, visit City of Calgary.

-Mayor Naheed Nenshi is currently serving his second term as Calgary's 36th mayor.
+Mayor Naheed Nenshi is currently serving his third term as Calgary's 36th mayor.
 Under his leadership, Calgary experienced many positive changes in regards to building better communties, keeping Calgarians moving, and transforming government.
 Mayor Nenshi has been an active spokesperson for the Be Part of the Energy Campaign, travelling to both the East and West coasts to share the Calgary story.